haddocking/haddock3/README.md

 ## Usage

-The most basic usage is;
+The most basic usage is:

 ```bash
 haddock3 <configuration-file.toml>